Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 <h2 class="hiddenh">Rail Heist</h2>
 **Rail Heist** is a cool, unique action/turn-based heist game that is chaotic, frustrating, and... just cool.
 It's hard to explain how the mechanics work and I'm not even sure I used all of them by the end of the game.

-One thing I love is it solves a problem with non-lethal play methods.
+One thing I love is that it solves a problem with non-lethal play methods.
 Stages reward you for winning fast, winning with no kills, and winning with 100% kills.
-To 100% the game you need to do all of these, forcing you to engage with a full range of the game mechanics. so no feeling like some Metal Gear games, where you feel like you can't use most of the tools given to you.
+To 100% the game you need to do all of these, forcing you to engage with the full range of game mechanics.
+So unlike some Metal Gear games, where you feel like you can't use most of the tools given to you.
 <h2 class="hiddenh">Magic Garden</h2>
 **Magic Garden** is a puzzle/score game for sickos. a variation on snake, where you cash out chains of "Oppies", dropping them in a "rescue zone" and receiving potions that you can use to defeat *grumpy* Oppies and build score multipliers.
 The game goes off the rails as you realize the scoring mechanics mean the best way to score is to 'fail' your Oppies, radicalizing them before devouring them, **Pac-man Championship Edition** style.
 Awesome game.
 <h2 class="hiddenh">Golfaria</h2>
 **Golfaria** is **The Legend of Zelda** of golf.
 Limited resources help draw out the length of exploration games in UFO 50 and in this case, the resource is STROKES.
 The game seems *indomitable* at first.
 How can I get anywhere with so few strokes?
 What do you MEAN I gotta spend a stroke to talk to an NPC???
 Eventually it mellows out though and just becomes a cool and unorthodox action adventure game.
 <h2 class="hiddenh">Vainger</h2>
 **Vainger** is **Metal Storm** as a metroidvania.
 Unfortunately I don't think it's a very good metroidvania.
 I do think it's a pretty good Metal Storm though so it's still pretty great!
-It's one great contribution to Metroidvanias is only letting you see the map at save stations.
+Its one great contribution to Metroidvanias is only letting you see the map at save stations.
 This is annoying, but in a great way that forces exploration and learning the environment.

 Sadly, once you know where to go and how to get there, the map just becomes tedious to navigate.
 Thankfully, the action is fun enough to make sure this isn't the biggest issue in the world.
 <h2 class="hiddenh">Avianos</h2>
 **Avianos** is **Nobunaga's Ambition** but with dinosaurs, and kinda mixed with simplified boardgame rules.
-The abstractions away from simulationism on the strategic layer of the game makes it very digestible, and the real time kind squishy weird AI based combat makes for really tricky, unreliable, and fun tactics.
+The abstractions away from simulationism on the strategic layer of the game makes it very digestible, and the real time kinda squishy weird AI based combat makes for really tricky, unreliable, and fun tactics.

 # Pretty Cool!
 <h2 class="hiddenh">Waldorf's Journey</h2>
 **Waldorf's Journey** feels like a concept you'd see in an old flash game, just mixed with some great surrealism.
 You fling a giant walrus around, who is trying to fly through the air in his dreams.
 <h2 class="hiddenh">Elfazar's Hat</h2>
 **Elfazar's Hat** has some **Pocky and Rocky** DNA in it and is just a fun, breezy playthrough with a fun, if sometimes frustrating power-up mechanic.
 It's a nice in-between of the two extreme ends UFO 50 games seem to fall in between.
-"Saved based games with Level Select" and "Arcade 1CCs".
+"Save-based games with Level Select" and "Arcade 1CCs".
 Elfazar's hat instead is your oldschool "infinite continues, no save" fair and it feels like a nice, perfect, punchy mid tier SNES game.
 <h2 class="hiddenh">Pilot Quest</h2>
 **Pilot Quest** is a *fucking clicker game*, with a [tool tip="Real Time Clock"]RTC[/tool] element, only its game fuckign 43 so you don't realize it unless you luck into it early on and **fuck them** for doing that, but also **lol lmamo**.
 It's pretty mid for a clicker game, and it has an attached, quasi randomized zelda side game attached to it... that is also *mid*, but somehow it is more than the sum of its parts.
 <h2 class="hiddenh">House Party</h2>